krsukanto/openshift-tekton-june-2022/Day1/README.md

 - overall Openshift gets good support from RedHat as it is a paid Enterprise Product
 - RedHat OpenShift can do all the things that Kubernetes can do + many additional features
 - Prometheus + Graphana metrics dashboard is pre-integrated to present performance metrics of cluster and your applications
-- Command-Line tool used here
+- Command-Line tool used in OpenShift
    - oc ( client tool used to deploy and manage applications )
    - kubectl ( client tool used to deploy and manage applications )
    - tkn ( Tekton client tool used to create CI/CD pipline and manage them )